jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Courage:** Relentless
 *   **Soul color:** Green core, with floods of red

 Mortals who seek Dreze's blessing for the endurance to complete a task may be transformed into Pertinaxes.
-A Pertinax's skin turns to stone, and large stone spikes grow out of its back.
-The transformation changes the mind of the Pertinax into a being single-mindedly committed to the completion of a single task.
+A Pertinaxe's skin turns to stone, and large stone spikes grow out of its back.
+The transformation changes the mind of the Pertinaxe into a being single-mindedly committed to the completion of a single task.
 Their specific behavior depends on what the mortal was originally petitioning Dreze for strength with.
-Once the task is complete, the Pertinax is doomed to repeatedly attempt to complete the same task, regardless of whether it is still meaningful.
+Once the task is complete, the Pertinaxe is doomed to repeatedly attempt to complete the same task, regardless of whether it is still meaningful.

 ### Cthonians